gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    The security considerations given in {{I-D.ietf-tls-dtls13}},
    {{RFC4895}}, and {{RFC4960}} also apply to this document.

+##  Cryptographic Considerations

    When DTLS/SCTP is used with DTLS 1.2 {{RFC6347}}, DTLS 1.2
    MUST be configured to disable options known to provide insufficient security.
 HTTP/2 {{RFC7540}} gives good minimum requirements based on the attacks that where publicly known in 2015.
 DTLS 1.3 {{I-D.ietf-tls-dtls13}} only define strong algorithms without major weaknesses.

+   DTLS 1.3 requires rekeying before algorithm specific AEAD limits have been reached.
+HMAC-SHA-256 as used in SCTP-AUTH has a very large tag length and very good integrity properties.
+The SCTP-AUTH key can be used until the DTLS handshake is re-run at which point a new SCTP-AUTH key is derived using the TLS-Exporter.

+   DTLS/SCTP is in many deployments replacing IPsec.
+For IPsec, NIST (US), BSI (Germany), and ANSSI (France) recommends very frequent re-run of Diffie-Hellman to provide Perfect Forward Secrecy.
+ANSSI writes "It is recommended to force the periodic renewal of the keys, e.g. every hour and every 100 GB of data, in order to limit the impact of a key compromise.".
+This is RECOMMENDED also for DTLS/SCTP.

 ##  Downgrade Attacks

    A peer supporting DTLS/SCTP according to this specification,